menglinzhou/microsoft-hackathon-24/README.md

-# Our LoRA Fine-Tuned AI-generated Detector
+# Our LoRA Fine-Tuned AI-generated Text Detector

 This is an `e5-small` model fine-tuned with LoRA for sequence classification tasks.
 It is optimized to classify text into AI-generated or human-written with high accuracy.